- Written by Dr.Mehmet Demircioglu

 If the crown bothers you more than the hairline, I still need to ask why.
 Sometimes the crown is truly the main cosmetic problem.
 Sometimes it only feels that way because photos from above make the area look worse than it appears in normal life.

-This is where age matters.
+Age matters here.
 A younger patient with crown thinning may still have a pattern that is not fully declared.
 If the crown is transplanted too aggressively before the future front is understood, the patient may lose strategic flexibility.

 If your crown bothers you most, I do not dismiss it.
 I simply do not let that emotion overrule the larger plan.
 A good hair transplant should solve the right problem in the right order.